HendrikKuehne/belief_propagation/doc/README.md

     m_{a\leftrightarrow b}\rightarrow \frac{m_{a\leftrightarrow b}}{\sqrt{m_{a\rightarrow b}m_{b\rightarrow a}}}
 $$

 (removing the absolute value in the denominator), the marginals are once again normalized to unity.
-This does not make the algorithm work, however: (I) is also not true if `psd=False`.[^4] This behavior does not depend on the initialization of the messages.[^5] Arad et Al interpret the result of the BP algorithm as "the density matrix of some fictitious quantum state that 'lives on the edges of the PEPS'" (section A.2).
+This does not make the algorithm work, however: (I) is also not true if `psd=False`.[^4] This behavior does not depend on the initialization of the messages.[^5] Arad et Al interpret the result of the BP algorithm as "the density matrix of some fictitious quantum state that 'lives on the edges of the TNS'" (section A.2).
 This interpretation is lost if (I) does not hold anymore.

-[^4]: It is, of course, fairly self-explanatory that (I) does not necessarily hold if the network does not originate from a PEPS.
+[^4]: It is, of course, fairly self-explanatory that (I) does not necessarily hold if the network does not originate from a TNS.

 [^5]: Tested using initialization of the messages using a normal distribution centered around zero.